Many grammar errors occur with words that do not follow the same rule as words like them in meaning

-When a narrow grammar choice has to be made, the similarity of the words that might influence it seems to be of meaning within the same word class.
+When a narrow grammar choice has to be made, the similarity of the words that might influence it is often of meaning within the same word class.
 Consider the verb DIVIDE.
 What preposition should be used after it in the following sentence?

 (a) Biology can be divided … three main branches: Botany, Zoology and Medicine.

 The correct preposition is into (see 123.
 Prepositional Verbs Containing a Noun).
 This is not very predictable: there is nothing in the meaning of either divided or into that helps.
-However, a clue can be obtained from the use of various synonyms of DIVIDE: CATEGORISE, CLASSIFY, GROUP, SEPARATE, SORT and SPLIT.
-All of them take into.
+However, a clue can be obtained from the use of various synonyms of DIVIDE: CATEGORISE, CLASSIFY, GROUP, SEPARATE, SORT and SPLIT, all of which take into (see 162.
+The Language of Classification).
 If you already know that one of them does, then you can guess that DIVIDE does too, and the chances are that you will be right.

 This parallelism between words of similar meaning provides very useful help with the mammoth task of learning narrow grammar.
 The problem, however, is that there are many exceptions – more than in broad grammar.
 It is this problem that I wish to focus on.
 It is what I mean by words not being used as expected, and it causes numerous common grammar errors by advanced learners of English.
 My hope is that knowing about the problem and some of the more common errors that it causes might assist a significant improvement in grammatical accuracy.
 Half of the errors are analysed here, half in the post 140.
 Words with Unexpected Grammar 2.